rdbhost/rdb2js/rdbhost-authenticate.md

         console.log(e.message)
       });

+Using the `register_login_with_email` method requires also including the _link_ rdb2-email.js module in your app.
+The email body is a very terse welcome message, stored in a table `lookup.templates` with the name 'welcome.tpl'.
+Feel free to edit it later with RdbAdmin.

 The `register_password_login` simply puts the provided userid and password (encrypted) into the user table.

     var userid = $('#userid').val(),